VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Creating an image view.md

 Tags: [[vulkan]] [[vulkan image views]] [[vulkan swapchain]]
 # Creating an image view

 This is going to explain how to create a image view for a swapchain image.
-This is the simplest VkImageView you can make if you're simply writing the graphics straight to a VkImage.
+This is the simplest VkImageView you can make.
+This is for if you're simply writing the graphics straight to a VkImage.

 So if you're doing to create a VkImageView you'll need to use the **VkImageViewCreateInfo** struct.
 The VkImage we are going to use is a swapchain image.